ottotsuma/Melvor-Classes-Species/README.md

   * tambourine - increased level 1 farming yield % from 5 to 10 and level 40 flat farming yield from 5 to 15
   * trumpet - now focused on damage dealing only
 * added a new shop purchase which lets you Master two shouts at once
-* added a new item, sheet thuum which is dropped while training Thuum
+* added a new item, sheet classes which is dropped while training Classes
-* added a new item, essence of thuum, which is upgraded from sheet thuum
+* added a new item, essence of classes, which is upgraded from sheet classes
 * added the ability to upgrade mastered shout teachers which unlocks a 5th modifier

 ### 1.3.0
-* added a potion to Herblore which increases GP obtained while training Thuum
+* added a potion to Herblore which increases GP obtained while training Classes
-* added a summoning tablet for the Thuum skill, the Shout
+* added a summoning tablet for the Classes skill, the Shout
-* added a Thuum Scroll of XP which can be purchased from the Township trader with Planks
+* added a Classes Scroll of XP which can be purchased from the Township trader with Planks
-* added a Thuum Outfit to the Township category of the shop, it functions the same all other skilling outfits
+* added a Classes Outfit to the Township category of the shop, it functions the same all other skilling outfits

 ### 1.2.0